 Choreography: Juan Jaramillo

-the performers
+the artists

 -

-Cai Glover has been transfixed in an on-going and endless discovery of dance since he was 10 years old.
+Cai Glover [choreographer/performer] has been transfixed in an on-going and endless discovery of dance since he was 10 years old.
 Most recently, under the name of his company, A Fichu Turning, Cai has been developing expression in poetry and in a language of movement putting the dancing body to task in a search of an embodied expression of poetics.
 Through the transposition of language into movement we make meaning beyond the grips of the literal.
 He never tires of the search in finding ways to bring affect to audiences through this art form and to appeal to the varied and countless emotional experiences of the human being.
-As a hard of hearing artist, hearing differently has become a driving force of his artistry and originality as a mover, interpreter and
+As a hard of hearing artist, hearing differently has become a driving force of his artistry and originality as a mover, interpreter and choreographer.

-Natasha “Courage” Bacchus is a very active multidisciplinary artist, former three times gold medallist Deaf Olympian Sprinter.
+Natasha “Courage” Bacchus [choreographer/performer] is a very active multidisciplinary artist, former three times gold medallist Deaf Olympian Sprinter.
 Her theatre /TV and Film performances include Shaw Host Talk (2014), ‘The Black Drum’ with Soulpepper Theatre (2019) in Toronto and France, ‘The Two Natasha’s’ (2020) comedy performed in art festivals, ‘21 Black Futures’ produced by Obsidian Theatre and CBC Arts, (2021), mini-TV series ‘The Coroner’ season four on Netflix (2022).
 She has participated in cabaret events including the 2019/2024 ASL Deaf Drag Performance, Rainbow Senior Showcase, and Criptonite at

 Buddies in Bad Times Theatre in Toronto, Ontario.